Running the Game

 Step 6: Populate with Investigation Opportunities

-Distribute discovery opportunities across the scene's zones using a three-tier structure:
+Distribute investigation opportunities across the scene's zones using two layers: landmarks and secrets.

 Simple example: